em4nu3l-r/em4nu3l-r/README.md

 - 👀 I’m interested in cybersecurity, programming, and music
 - 🌱 I’m currently studying cybersecurity
 - 💞️ I’m looking to create new projects to show my skills
-- 📫 Reach me at my email
+- 📫 Reach me at emanuel.re88@gmail.com
-- ⚡ Fun fact: You miss 100% of the shots you don't take

 <!---
 em4nu3l-r/em4nu3l-r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.